eemeli/yaml-docs/source/includes/options.md

 // 'this is': ~
 ```

-To customise the YAML stringification, the `nullOptions` and `strOptions` objects are exported from `'yaml/schema'`.
+To customise the YAML stringification, the `nullOptions` and `strOptions` objects are exported from `'yaml/types'`.
 Note that these values are used by all documents.
 For example, to disable the automatic line wrapping, set `strOptions.fold.lineWidth` to `0`.

-The optional `!!binary` type (available at `'yaml/types/binary'`) also provides for some configuration via its `options` object.
+The optional `!!binary` type (available as `binary` from `'yaml/types'`) also provides for some configuration via its `options` object.